 - Overall length- This is the length of the thru axle measured from the base of the head to the end of the axle.
 This is the better measurement to make sure you buy the right size.
 It is usually about the same as the distance between the outsides of the dropouts.
 The overall length is typically about 20-30mm longer than the OLD.

 When it comes to length, there you have about a 2-3 mm margin for error to work with.
 If the axle is slightly too short or long, it should still work.

 Thread pitch is the distance from the tip of one thread to the tip of the next thread in milimeters.
 You can use a caliper to measure this.
 Common thru axle thread pitches include 1 mm, 1.5 mm and 1.75 mm.
 It’s important that you get the right thread pitch so you don’t strip your axle or dropout.

 You don’t need to use the same axle system on both wheels.
 For some riders, using a front thru axle and a rear quick release axle makes the most sense.
 This is worth considering for several reasons.

 First is the cost.
-If you’re getting your frame custom built, it is cheaper and faster order it with a rear quick release and front thru axle.
-The reason is that it is harder for frame builders to keep thru axle dropouts aligned and there is less margin for error during manufacture.
-The frame takes more time to build which adds to the cost.
+If you’re getting your bike frame custom built, it is cheaper and faster to order it with a rear quick release and front thru axle.
+The main reason is that it is harder for frame builders to keep thru axle dropouts aligned and there is less margin for error during manufacture.
+The frame takes more time to build which adds additional cost.
 Front thru axles don’t add any time or expense because there are plenty of thru axle forks on the market.